A Streetcar Named Desire (1951 film): Critical response

 The performances of the entire main cast (Marlon Brando, Vivien Leigh, Karl Malden and Kim Hunter) garnered widespread critical acclaim, earning them all Academy Award nominations for Best Actor, Best Actress, Best Supporting Actor and Best Supporting Actress respectively, with everyone winning except Brando.

 Upon release, the film drew very high praise.
 The New York Times critic Bosley Crowther stated that "inner torments are seldom projected with such sensitivity and clarity on the screen" and commending both Vivien Leigh's and Marlon Brando's performances.
 Film critic Roger Ebert has also expressed praise for the film, calling it a "great ensemble of the movies."
 The film has a 97% rating on Rotten Tomatoes based on 62 reviews, with an average rating of 8.60/10.
-The consensus reads, "A feverish rendition of a heart-rending story, A Streetcar Named Desire gives Tennessee Williams's stage play explosive power on the screen thanks to Elia Kazan's searing direction and a sterling ensemble at the peak of their craft."
+The website summarizes the critical consensus as, "A feverish rendition of a heart-rending story, A Streetcar Named Desire gives Tennessee Williams's stage play explosive power on the screen thanks to Elia Kazan's searing direction and a sterling ensemble at the peak of their craft."
+At Metacritic, which assigns a normalized rating to reviews, the film received a score of 97 out of 100, based on 20 reviews, indicating "universal acclaim".

 In his 2020 autobiography Apropos of Nothing, director Woody Allen praised the film:

 The movie Streetcar is for me total artistic perfection...
 It's the most perfect confluence of script, performance, and direction I’ve ever seen.
 I agree with Richard Schickel, who calls the play perfect.
 The characters are so perfectly written, every nuance, every instinct, every line of dialogue is the best choice of all those available in the known universe.
 All the performances are sensational.
 Vivien Leigh is incomparable, more real and vivid than real people I know.
 And Marlon Brando was a living poem.
 He was an actor who came on the scene and changed the history of acting.
 The magic, the setting, New Orleans, the French Quarter, the rainy humid afternoons, the poker night.
 Artistic genius, no holds barred.

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

 Filmink argued that the censor-driven changes did not fundamentally change the meaning of Williams' play, in contrast to other adaptations of his work.

-Awards and honors
+Accolades

 A Streetcar Named Desire won 4 Academy Awards, setting an Oscar record when it became the first film to win in three of the acting categories, a feat subsequently matched by Network in 1976 and Everything Everywhere All at Once in 2022.
-It was also the first time since 1936 (Anthony Adverse) that a Warner Bros. movie won four or more Oscars.
+It was also the first time since 1936 (Anthony Adverse) that a Warner Bros. production had won four or more Oscars.